brendacs/colludia-gatsby/src/content/authors/devon.markdown

 author: Devon Huge
 tabTitle: Devon Huge
 title: Devon Huge
-desc: Read about our author Devon Huge.
+tagline: Read about our author Devon Huge.
 Colludia is an indie gaming blog focused on games with stories to tell and the developers behind them.
 class: author
 roles: [author]
 avatar: avatar-3